nculwell/MathStudy/LinearAlgebra.md

 - Beezer. *A First Course in Linear Algebra* ([**FREE ONLINE**](http://linear.ups.edu/))

   Another free (GFDL) linear algebra textbook, by Robert Beezer of University of Puget Sound.
+A bit peculiar in that Beezer has chosen to replace all numeric chapter, section and theorem references with alphabetic abbrevations.
+This looks odd at first, but I suspect once you get used to it it's superior to using numbers (which have no meaning).
+Also, he has given every theorem a name, which is a welcome change from proofs full of references to "Theorem 4.2.3".

 - Klein. *Coding the Matrix* (With Brown/Coursera course; great course but not much use as a stand-alone text.
 Also, it's not required for the course.)